Crear Studio in Downtown Santa Ana

 About the Parade:

 Started as a local tradition during Black History Month, the late Helen M. Shipp initiated the parade on February 22, 1980, to build a “community in the community.”
 It was a way for African American residents in Orange County to represent their existence, churches, and culture in the region.
-She stressed the importance of its inclusivity to her family, specifically her children, given that their Santa Ana neighbors in the 1980’s included Latinos, Vietnamese, Cambodian, Tongans and Samoans.
+She stressed the importance of its inclusivity to her family, specifically her children, because their Santa Ana neighbors in the 1980s included Latinos, Vietnamese, Cambodians, Tongans, and Samoans.